ryoppippi/cv/index.md

 `Oct 2018 - now`
 __Co-Founder and Chief Research Officer (CRO), [QuantumCore Inc.](https://www.qcore.co.jp/)__

-QuantumCore is a technology company specialized to Reservoir Computing (RC).
+QuantumCore is a technology company specialized in Reservoir Computing (RC).
-RC is machine learning model for time series data, and it runs faster and more accurate than traditional deep learning models.
+RC is machine learning model for time series data, and it runs faster and more accurately than traditional deep learning models.
-I worked several projects.
+Worked in several projects:

  - Implemented the core algorithm, Qore, to the lightweight devices
  - Developed algorithms for speaker detection and motion detection
- - Developed some web services, including Sloos, a note taking service
+ - Developed some web services, including [Sloos](https://prtimes.jp/main/html/rd/p/000000017.000039630.html), a note taking service
  - Adopted "Microsoft for Startups"
  - Won a business contest